JimmySoederstroem/advanced-webdev/FinalProject/phase3.md

-I found that I had some issues with the alerts when 80" and 100% of the budget is used so I corrected that.
-This is what I added to my code to make it work I only had to change in dashboard.jsx and add styles in app.css.
+I found that I had some issues with the alerts when 80" and 100% of the budget is used so I corrected that. so the target is the following use case: **4.
+User Sets a Budget and Gets Alerts (Budgeting Feature)**
+Actors: User, System

+Preconditions: User must be logged in and have recorded expenses.

+Flow of Events:

+User navigates to "Settings" and sets a monthly budget.

+System stores the budget limit and tracks spending against it.

+When expenses reach 80% of the budget, the system sends a warning.

+If expenses exceed 100%, the system sends an alert.

+Outcome: User is notified when approaching or exceeding budget limits.
+Changes made to dashboard.jsx and app.css
 1. New State for Budget Alert
 Add this state variable near your other useState hooks: